vemel/handsdown/docs/handsdown/md_document.md

 [find in source code](https://github.com/vemel/handsdown/blob/main/handsdown/md_document.py#L22)

+Markdown file builder.

-Markdown file builder.Can be used as a context manager, on exit context is written to `path`.
+Can be used as a context manager, on exit context is written to `path`.

 #### Examples